eyal-lantzman/personal-ai/README.md

+# Important
+This is a fork of Google Gemini quick start, created by Eyal Lantzman.
+All google propriatery dependencies were substituted with open source ones:
+- Models with Qweb3 (tested with qwen3-0.6b and above)
+- Tools with DuckDuckGo search
+- and Inference service with LM studio (tested on fairly old GPU - GTX 1070 Ti) All this is done as a personal project, and there are no guartees what's over, about anything!
+When you see comments about google services you can probably ignore them as they were substituted and I didn't want to churn the code more than needed.

+P.S.
+1. I prefered to use 'uv' so you may need to install it.
+If you don't like it, ignore when it says 'uv pip install ...' and just run 'pip install ...'.
+2. You don't need to setup any GEMINI_API_KEY or other keys, since it's using OSS libraries and service with no API keys required,

+Enjoy!

 # Gemini Fullstack LangGraph Quickstart

 This project demonstrates a fullstack application using a React frontend and a LangGraph-powered backend agent.
 The agent is designed to perform comprehensive research on a user's query by dynamically generating search terms, querying the web using Google Search, reflecting on the results to identify knowledge gaps, and iteratively refining its search until it can provide a well-supported answer with citations.
 This application serves as an example of building research-augmented conversational AI using LangGraph and Google's Gemini models.